polcak/jsrestrictor/tests/integration_tests/README.md

 Open [testing page](https://polcak.github.io/jsrestrictor/test/test.html) and click the button *Show GPS data*.
 Firefox will ask you if you want to enable the page to access the location.
 Check the option *Remember this decision* and then click *Allow*.

 The default configuration of Google Chrome is sufficient for integration tests, so the Chrome settings do not need to be changed.
+Nevertheless, one needs to enable userScripts during each test run.

 #### <a name="webdrivers">Download web browser drivers</a>